caputocode/wine-bar/README.md

 * Wine collection page displaying all wine
 * Search function in the navbar - able to search wine by grape, colour (ie red, white, rose, sparklng) and name of wine
 * Events Page - informing users they are able to hire space / attend wine events, with active links to the Contact us page
-* Contact Page - providing info on location, using google maps, hours of opening, and
+* Contact Page - providing info on location, using google maps, hours of opening, and a contact form

 ### Features left to implement